 Tamara Lunger started competitive ski-touring in 2002 and, as a member of the Italian national team, won several major titles.
 These include Italian Champion in 2006 and 2008, winner of the Pierra Menta 2007 and Long Distance World Champion 2008.
 Following these successes Tamara has progressed onto mountaineering, becoming the youngest woman to climb Lhotse (8516m) in 2010.
-She is continually looking for new challenges in high alpine mountain terrain, the environment which gives her an almost indescribable feeling of happiness and contentment.
+Now sponsored by The North Face, she is continually looking for new challenges in high alpine mountain terrain, the environment which gives her an almost indescribable feeling of happiness and contentment.

 Climbing Lhotse was one of Tamara Lunger‘s finest achievements.
 Starting from Camp 4 (7900m) it took Tamara and Pemba Sherpa 10 hours climbing to reach the summit, where she achieved her goal of summitting the 8000m mountain at the age of 23.